RetroReversing/retroReversing/pages/n64/OfficialN64Devkit.md

 ### Usage of IS-Viewer64
 The IS-Viewer 64 was used to develop the two Zelda games (Oracle of Time, Majoras Mask) and still contains some code to write out debug messages to a connected PC on the retail ROM [^5].

-Here is a list of games that still contain IS64 debug code thanks to a Pastebin by ZOINKITY [^8]:
+Here is a list of games that still contain IS64 debug code thanks to a Pastebin by user `ZOINKITY` [^8]:
 1. Castlevania / Akumajou Dracula Mokushiroku - Real Action Adventure
 2. Dance Dance Revolution - Disney Dancing Museum
 3. Ganbare Goemon - Neo Momoyama Bakufu no Odori / Mystical Ninja Starring Goemon